Terry Corbell, The Biz Coach

-First, it was Bank of America.
-Then, a second major financial institution exhibited questionable management.
-Both are examples of dubious succession planning, and investor and customer relations.
+Firstly, it was Bank of America.
+Secondly, it was HSBC.
+Both showed dubious succession planning, and investor and customer relations, according to published reports.

 You might recall HSBC CEO Michael Geoghegan threatened to quit if he wasn’t named chairman.
 His widely publicized threat didn’t work.
 Instead, HSBC named Stuart Gulliver CEO, replacing Mr. Geoghegan, who retired at the end of 2010.
 Mr. Gulliver had been in charge of HSBC’s investment banking operations.

 Bank of America’s situation was different.
-But it also is among many businesses teaching us valuable lessons about management.
 From the stakeholders’ point-of-view, B of A took an exasperating long time to name a new CEO.
 The delay suggested that the B of A board and outgoing CEO Ken Lewis bungled by not succession planning.

-But Brian Moynihan walked into his new position facing a barrage of problems: The investigation into B of A’s acquisition of Merrill Lynch, friction with regulators, opponents in Congress who have questioned his leadership, and cultural issues within the company.
-He was able to created favorable buzz with small business.
+Brian Moynihan walked into his new position facing a barrage of problems: B of A’s acquisition of Merrill Lynch ended with the bank paying a $2.43 billion settle with investors, friction with regulators, opponents in Congress who have questioned his leadership, and cultural issues within the company.

 To empower shareholders as a policy matter, the Securities and Exchange Commission issued a nonbinding legal bulletin calling for transparency in management succession.

-So it isn’t surprising that activist shareholders are going after the likes of B of A, American Express and Whole Foods regarding their succession plans.
-That includes the 500,000 member Laborers’ International Union of North America.
-The union is targeting 14 companies and asking them to disclose their succession plans in detail.
+So it isn’t surprising that activist shareholders went after the likes of B of A, American Express and Whole Foods regarding their succession plans.
+That included the 500,000 member Laborers’ International Union of North America.
+The union targeted 14 companies and asked them to disclose their succession plans in detail.

 Responding were 1,092 senior executives in every business sector from a total of nine nations.

-While the situation is untenable in the U.S., it’s worse overseas.
-Seventy-one percent of UK responders believe they’re just so-so in succession planning while 80 percent of French executives say they are unsuccessful.
+While the situation was untenable in the U.S., it was worse overseas.
+Seventy-one percent of UK responders believed they’re just so-so in succession planning while 80 percent of French executives said they are unsuccessful.

 But it isn’t bleak everywhere abroad.
-Fifty-seven percent in India believe they’re doing well.
-Seventy percent in Germany say they’re successful.
+Fifty-seven percent in India believed they’re doing well and 70 percent in Germany said they were successful.

 For small family businesses, succession planning is complicated by the federal estate tax.
-Also derisively called the death tax, it’s 45 percent after a $3.5 million threshold on heirs of family estates.
-The tax wasn’t imposed in 2010, but was scheduled to return in 2011.
+Also derisively called the death tax; 45 percent after a $3.5 million threshold on heirs of family estates.

 Not to mention the time-consuming preparation for a business owner who is advanced in age, the estate tax is a nightmare for family businesses with considerable land, such as farms, or manufacturing equipment.